arriolac/arriolac.github.io/source/_posts/2015-12-29-getting-attached-to-your-state.markdown

     }
 ```

 There are other lifecycle events where state can be restored such as in **Activity#onCreate()**.
 Retaining state in a Fragment can be done in a similar way via **Fragment#onSaveInstanceState()**.
-Here’s [a good resource](https://guides.codepath.com/android/Handling-Configuration-Changes) for learning more about how this works.
+Here’s [a good resource by CodePath](https://guides.codepath.com/android/Handling-Configuration-Changes) for learning more about how this works.

 #### Retaining State in A Custom View